MackGrissom/next-portfolio/content/blog/marketing/website-builders.md

 featured: true
 ---

+# Why Using Website Builders is Bad for Business: Statistics

 - A study by Blue Corona found that 48% of people cited a website's design as the number one factor in deciding the credibility of a business.

 - According to a study by Google, the probability of bounce increases by 32% as page load time goes from 1 second to 3 seconds.